svc333/overview/glossary/glossary.md

 ### availability zone
 {: #x7018171}

-A location within a region that IBM Containers runs in.
+A location within a region that {{site.data.keyword.containerlong}} runs in.

 ## B